Azure/slm-innovator-lab/1_synthetic-qa-generation/README.md

 #### CSV
 - `make_qa_csv.ipynb`: This is the general case.
 It is not difficult to create a QnA dataset by reading and chunking with CSVLoader.
-- `make_qa_image_url_csv.ipynb`: This is another common case.
-If image url information is included, change this url to a summary result for that image.

 ### Stage 2.
 Data Augmentation (Optional)
 Leverage Microsoft's research to generate more high-quality and complex data.
 Once you have established a baseline in Stage 1, experiment with this step for even better results.
 By utilizing the concepts of Evolve-Instruct and GLAN, you can fine tune into your LLM specialized for a specific industry/technology domain.